|

 notes:

-MK-320B.
-The operation of the 5 slide switches is very confusing
+The operation of the 5 slide switches is very confusing because they are

-because they are totally mislabelled.
+totally mislabelled.
 Switch 1 is the power switch.
+Switch enables the 2

+leftmost fake keys for one key play (when off, they do nothing).
 Switch

-enables the 2 leftmost fake keys for one key play (when off, they do nothing).

-Switch 3 makes the main voice duller (using a capacitor).
-Switch 4 apparently
+3 makes the main voice duller (using a capacitor).
+Also switch 4 seems

-does nothing.
+only when switch 3 is on.
 Switch 5 is the 3 step master volume control.
-Very annoying

 The preset sounds employ the same multipulse squarewave sound generator